paintception/Deep-Quality-Value-DQV-Learning-/README.md

 ![](https://user-images.githubusercontent.com/14283557/46071343-165d7b80-c180-11e8-8b23-37cfecb96534.jpg)

-This repo contains the code and models of the paper Deep Quality-Value (DQV) Learning:
+This repo contains the code and models of the paper Deep Quality-Value (DQV) Learning:(https://arxiv.org/abs/1810.00368)
-#### Paper on Arxiv soon!

 Given a standard RL setting, unlike Temporal-Difference (TD) Reinforcement Learning algorithms such as DQN and DDQN, DQV aims to learn directly a Value function with the TD(λ) update rule: